remia/OpenColorIO/src/OpenColorIO/ACES2.md

     GPU ACES2 - ubo (std430) ~ 41ms for 10 iterations 4K or 4.1ms
     GPU ACES2 - ubo (packed) ~ 41ms for 10 iterations 4K or 4.2ms
     GPU ACES2 - ubo (std140) float array padded to 4 floats ~ 52ms for 10 iterations 4K or 5.2ms

+1920x1079 viewport  (Marcie)

+    GPU ACES1 - DEFAULT - 0.5ms for 10 iterations

+    GPU ACES2 - CONST BUF - 18ms for 10 iterations
+    GPU ACES2 - USE_TEXTURE - 1.85ms for 10 iterations
+    GPU ACES2 - USE_UBO - 14.5ms for 10 iterations
+    GPU ACES2 - USE_SSBO - 1.21 for 10 iterations

 TODO